 How we help

 We accept private prescriptions from your specialist.
 If your GP has withdrawn from shared care, your specialist can continue prescribing privately.
-Contact us to arrange dispensing and delivery on receipt of the new prescription.

 Problem